 Approx 3000 were marked this way between serials E04000 - E07000, (Actual numbers reported: E04680 - E06899, also a non-conforming serial E02263 was reported).

 Pressure testing, caliber and serial numbers are visible on the bolt.

 Typical Hungarian FEG inspection stamps can be found on the frame and on the slide in the form of a heart-shape circled letter I.

 This Variant is the same as Variant 2, except there is no legend on the slide, only the importer's markings.

 Est. less than 100 were imported this way.
 There is no indication that these pistols had any old markings removed.
 Most likely unmarked new or replacement slides were

 used without any Walam 48 type markings.
 Probably a small run.
 Only one serial number was reported, E01990, which falls into the Variant 1 serial range.
-Assumably serials will be randomly scattered between the known range.
+Assumably serials will be randomly scattered within the known range.